Abdona/chest-x-ray-images-pneumonia/README.md

 # chest-x-ray-images-pneumonia

-- Use NN to chest images to predict normal or pnumonia
+- Use NN to chest images to classify images in normal or pneumonia

 ## Built With